 - The original estimate analysis will be as

-- The main difference between the invoice and the estimate is in the invoice it is a written agreement made between the buyer and the seller whereas in the estimates are the rough values of the cost of the business.
+- The main difference between the invoice and the estimate is in the invoice; it is a written agreement made between the buyer and the seller, whereas the estimates are the rough values of the cost of the business.
 With this estimate

-- We are predicting the cost earlier.so that we can make an estimated budget on the labor, items, etc.
+- We are predicting the cost earlier to make an estimated budget for the labor, items, etc.

 Main columns required in the Estimate Template

 The main columns required in the Estimate template are

 - Standard info: It gives the company id.